The Champawat Tiger killed more than 400 people in a four year span until finally the British got serious about hunting it down.

 Although the Champawat Tiger appears in the Guinness Book of World Records as having the highest number of confirmed kills for her species, Indian records indicate another tigress killed around 700 people in the central provinces in the early 20th century.
 Both of these far exceed the reported kills of any of the so-called “deadliest” animals.

 Corbett went on to track down a number of man-eating creatures, but his career as a hunter came to an end after he dispatched the infamous Bachelor of Powlgarh (pictured above), “a tiger with record proportions.”
-In his later life he became a conservationist and helped to found India’s first national park.
+In his later life, he became a conservationist and helped to found India’s first national park.
 He died in 1955, with the park that he founded called Jim Corbett National Park.

-Next, read about the trophy hunter who was fatally gored in the groin by a buffalo.
+After learning about the Champawat Tiger, read about the trophy hunter who was fatally gored in the groin by a buffalo.